 Jennifer Scott’s portrait acquired by National Portrait Gallery

-Back in 2017, our Director Jennifer Scott was approached by Dutch fine art photographer Carla van de Puttelaar to be a part of her photo series Artfully Dressed, which shines a light on the brilliant work of women in the art world.
+Back in 2017, Sackler Director Jennifer Scott was approached by Dutch fine art photographer Carla van de Puttelaar to be a part of her photo series Artfully Dressed, which shines a light on the brilliant work of women in the art world.
 The photograph has now been acquired by the National Portrait Gallery with a grant from the Bern Schwartz Family Foundation.

 Van de Puttelaar describes the timely series as showcasing the many talented women’s accomplishments, intelligence, power and beauty.
 Photographing her sitters in natural light with very dark backgrounds, she takes inspiration from Old Masters including Rembrandt, Caravaggio and Rubens.